twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/protection-with-blessings/mangala-blessings-32-3-purification-of-the-path-and-not-path-of-the-way%zh.rst

 ================================================================================================================
-Purification of the Path and Not-Path; Purification of the Way (Maṅgala Sutta – Protection with Blessing)
+Purification of the Path and Not-Path (Maṅgala Sutta – Protection with Blessing)
 ================================================================================================================

 :date: 2019-12-03
-:modified: 2020-05-29
+:modified: 2020-09-06
 :tags: Maṅgala Sutta, Protection with Blessing, Maṅgala, Protection, Ven.
 Uttamo
 :category: path of nirvana
-:summary: Purification of the Path and Not-Path; Purification of the Way (Maṅgala Sutta – Protection with Blessing)
+:summary: Purification of the Path and Not-Path (Maṅgala Sutta – Protection with Blessing)

-revised on 2020-05-29
+revised on 2020-09-06

 ------